-I spent days at the center recovering from my suicide attempt, and I remember eventually realizing that my perceptions on negative things, such as my failing grades and my eczema, were the main cause of my depressive spiral.
+Eventually, I realized that my perceptions on negative things, such as my failing grades and my eczema, were the main cause of my depressive spiral.

 I learned to admit that I didn’t have everything in control; Murphy’s Law stated as much.
 My skin infection had also begun to clear after an extremely strong prescription of antibiotics.

 Then, things slowly began to change for me.
 I started accepting the fact that I have eczema, and that regardless of how well I took care of my skin, there was always a chance for it to flare up for no reason.

 I stopped caring about hiding my eczema as well.
 I walked into my school wearing a short-sleeved shirt and wore the patches of healing infected skin and scars proudly.

 I realized that everyone had their own set of problems to take responsibility for, and I began taking responsibility for my eczema.
 I no longer let people staring at my skin affect me negatively.
 I accepted the fact that until the day that I “outgrow my eczema” (if that were to ever happen) suffering through rashes would be a daily routine.

 After accepting this, my outlook on life began to change positively.
 I became more involved in my school and community, and I stopped being afraid of exposing my skin.
 With the barrier of my pride removed, I learned to lean on others for support, learned to be humble, and learned to accept myself for who I am.

 With this new outlook towards mental health and eczema, I decided to get more involved in the eczema community.
 I wanted to learn more about eczema and skin disease.
 That is how I stumbled upon the National Eczema Association, which quickly became my most reliable source for all things eczema related.